Industrial Production and Capacity Utilization: The 2024 Annual Revision PDF ASCII RSS DDP

 Output

 The annual benchmark output indexes for IP are measures of real gross output at the six-digit NAICS (2017) level.
-The Census Bureau provides annual figures for value added and the cost of materials for manufacturing industries, which can be summed to obtain nominal gross output.
-The benchmark indexes for manufacturing for this revision incorporated information for 2021 from the ASM.
+The Census Bureau provides annual figures for value-added and the cost of materials for manufacturing industries, which can be summed to obtain nominal gross output.
+The Census Bureau has not yet published the 2022 Census of Manufactures, so new nominal benchmark data are not available for manufacturing.
+The benchmark indexes for metallic and nonmetallic mineral mining were updated with any newly available data from 2021 through 2023 from the USGS, the benchmark index for publishing was advanced through 2022 based on data from the U.S. Census Bureau, and the benchmark index for logging includes new data from the U.S. Forest Service for 2021 and 2022.

 Prices

 Individual benchmarks of real gross output are obtained by deflating the measures of nominal gross output by annual price deflators.
-In general, the benchmark industry price deflators consist of price indexes from the Bureau of Economic Analysis (BEA) through 2011 that are extended through 2021 with the related producer price indexes (PPIs) from the BLS.[3]
+In general, the benchmark industry price deflators consist of price indexes from the Bureau of Economic Analysis (BEA) through 2011 that are extended through 2022 with the related producer price indexes (PPIs) from the BLS.[3]
 However, for a few selected industries, the annual price deflators are constructed by the Federal Reserve.[4]

 Value-Added Proportions (Weights for Aggregation)

-The IP system is organized as a hierarchical structure where individual production indexes are combined using a version of the Fisher-ideal index formula to construct aggregate indexes of production.
+The IP system is organized as a hierarchical structure where individual production indexes are combined using a version of the Fisher ideal index formula to construct aggregate indexes of production.
 Utilization rate aggregates are calculated on an annual basis through the most recent year as capacity-weighted aggregates of individual utilization rates.

 Revised Quarterly and Monthly Data